Data

 Knapsack

-Because we assume that the uncertain coefficients exist only on the objective function, the weights of items are fixed throughout the data.
-We define the number of items as \(m\) and the dimension of resources is \(k\).
-The weights \(\mathcal{W} \in \mathbb{R}^{k \times m}\) are sampled from \(3\) to \(8\) with a precision of \(1\) decimal place.
-With the same \(\mathcal{B}\), cost \(c_{ij}\) is calculated from \(c_i^j = \lceil [\frac{5}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j \rceil\).
+Since uncertain coefficients appear only in the objective function, item weights are fixed.
+Let \(m\) be the number of items and \(k\) the number of resource dimensions.
+The weights \(\mathcal{W} \in \mathbb{R}^{k \times m}\) are sampled from 3 to 8 with one decimal place of precision.
+The cost coefficients are \(c_i^j = \lceil [\frac{5}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j \rceil\).

 - pyepo.data.knapsack.genData(num_data, num_features, num_items, dim=1, deg=1, noise_width=0, seed=135)